Community Relations

 To enable people with learning disabilities to lead fulfilled lives.

 "The support that we have received from the Keith Coombs Trust has been extremely useful in the development of two of our projects at our Brinton's Park site.
-It has enabled us to start our Pots, pottery project for people with learning disabilities a lot earlier that was envisaged and has also helped to fund a new building for the people who come along to our Twigs project to be able to take a break.
-This is great news at the start of the winter - we already have 6 people who have started the project."
+It has enabled us to start our Pots, pottery project for people with learning disabilities and has also helped to fund a new building for the people who come along to our Twigs project to be able to take a break.

 Chris Jordan, Chair of the Trustees of The Emily Jordan Foundation